vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

    forms
 {% endhighlight %}

-When the document is built again, Sphinx automatically sets up links to `retrieve.rst` and `forms.rst` files in the `source` directory.
+When the document is built again, Sphinx automatically sets up links to *retrieve.rst* and *forms.rst* files in the *restdoc/source* directory.

 ## Add Pages to the Document

-To keep things simple at this stage, you can just add headings to the `retrieve.rst` and `forms.rst` files, again underlining the heads with `=` characters.
+To keep things simple at this stage, you can just add headings to the *retrieve.rst* and *forms.rst* files, again underlining the heads with `=` characters.
 You'll add more content later in Part 2.
-The contents `retrieve.rst` and `forms.rst` files, respectively, should looks like this:
+The contents *retrieve.rst* and *forms.rst* files, respectively, should looks like this:

 {% highlight markdown %}
 Retrieve API